 This figure was sourced from GRI 2, page 6.

 Envizi provides support for all Topic Standards and will be adding support for all Sector Standards as they are released.
+Currently GRI 11, 12 and 13 are supported.
 See here for more information.

 Sustainability Accounting Standards Board (SASB)